Pancho Villa: U.S. Expedition to capture Villa

+As result of Villa's raid on Columbus, President Wilson chose to take action.
+Publicly it was announced that General Pershing would be sent to Mexico to capture Villa.
+In a private order to General Pershing, Pershing was told to cease the search for Villa once Villa's armies had been broken up.

-In response to Villa's raid on Columbus, President Wilson sent 5,000 U.S. Army soldiers under the command of General Frederick Funston, who oversaw John Pershing as he pursued Villa through Mexico.
+President Wilson sent 5,000 U.S. Army soldiers under the command of General Frederick Funston, who oversaw John Pershing as he pursued Villa through Mexico.
 Employing aircraft and trucks for the first time in U.S. Army history, Pershing's force fruitlessly pursued Villa until February 1917.
 Villa eluded them, but some of his senior commanders, including Colonel Candelario Cervantes, General Francisco Beltrán, Beltrán's son, Villa's second-in-command Julio Cárdenas, and a total of 190 of his men were killed during the expedition.

 The Carranza government and the Mexican population were against U.S. troops violating Mexican territories.
 There were several demonstrations of opposition to the Punitive Expedition.
 During the expedition, Carranza's forces captured one of Villa's top generals, Pablo López, and executed him on 5 June 1916.